Summary

 The whole process uses JxBrowser to build cross-platform applications.
 And before anyone (like Coinomi's CTO) suggests this is an issue with JxBrowser, they acknowledged this spell-checking behavior on their website back in 2016 and provided instructions on how to disable it:

 In essence, the textbox where you enter your passphrase is actually an HTML file run by a Chromium browser component.
-Any text typed or pasted into this box is instantly and discreetly sent remotely to googleapis.com for spell-checking.
+Text typed or pasted in this box results in an HTTPS request to googleapis.com for spell-checking.

-The consequence of this flaw is that someone—potentially a member of Google's team or anyone else with access to the HTTP requests sent to googleapis.com—was able to find the passphrase and use it to steal my crypto assets worth approximately $60K-$70K at the current market price.
+The consequence of this flaw is that an unknown party with access to data sent to googleapis.com could have obtained the seed and use it to steal my crypto assets worth approximately 17 BTC (or its equivalent) at the current market price.
 It's widely known among those involved in technology and cryptocurrency that a sequence of 12 random English words separated by spaces could well be a passphrase for a cryptocurrency wallet.

 Coinomi's Response